-Consequently, a number of medical conditions can arise from
+Consequently, a number of medical conditions

-ischemia (lack of proper blood supply) or infarction (death of tissue as the result of lack of blood supply) as a result of stimulant use.
-Myocardial (heart muscle) infarction and stroke are widely recognized complications of stimulant use.
+can arise from ischemia (lack of proper blood supply) or infarction (death of tissue as the result of lack of blood supply) as a result of stimulant use.
+Mvocardial (heart muscle) infarction and stroke are widely recognized complications of stimulant use.
 However, other problems such as spontaneous abortion, bowel necrosis (tissue death), and renal (kidney) infarction also have been reported from cocaine-induced vasoconstriction.
-Cardiac arrhythmias also are common.
-Other medical problems that are associated with stimulant dependence include dental disease, neuropsychiatric abnormalities, and movement disturbances/disorders.

-Intensive

-outpatient

-treatment can

-assist the patient

-to cease use long
+Cardiac assist the patient ly to cease use long e. enough for wel withdrawal symptoms to abate entirely.

-enough for

-withdrawal

-symptoms to abate

-entirely.